Ways to give;

 Why we need Donations and Gifts

-LWT is a charity managed entirely by volunteers, run on annual subscriptions and receives no funding from the borough council, but a significant majority of the conservation work across Sandford and Lavell’s is via volunteer work parties in cooperation and permission with Dinton Pastures Countryside Service, but access to their tools and resources is not guaranteed in the future, meaning we need funds to buy and maintenance our own tools.
+LWT is a charity managed entirely by volunteers, run on annual subscriptions and receives no funding from the borough council and the majority of the conservation work is done across Sandford and Lavell’s via volunteer work parties in cooperation and permission with Dinton Pastures Countryside Service. whose resources are not guaranteed in the future, meaning we need funds to buy and maintenance our own tools.

 - year-round feeding for tits and finches

 - maintenance and repair of hides, paths and fences